adjust/adobe_air_sdk/README.md

 ## <a id="example-app"></a>Example app

 There is an example app inside the [`sample` directory][example-app].
-You can use the example app to see how the adjust SDK can be integrated.
+You can use the example app to see how the Adjust SDK can be integrated.

 ## <a id="basic-integration">Basic integration

-These are the minimal steps required to integrate the adjust SDK into your Adobe AIR project.
+These are the minimal steps required to integrate the Adjust SDK into your Adobe AIR project.

 ### <a id="sdk-get">Get the SDK